PyQuantSharp/Backtesting/README.md

 #### Method
 This test was done by using datetime.now() which is sometimes considered bad practice.
-The time to run throught the script is of such a magnitude than small inaccuracies don't affect the conclusions significantly.
+The execution time is of such a magnitude that small inaccuracies do not affect the conclusions significantly.

 Cons:
 * It is not very exact